Zdravko Kuzmanović

-Zdravko Kuzmanović (Здравко Кузмановић, [zdrǎːʋko kuzmǎːnoʋitɕ]; born 22 September 1987) is a Serbian footballer who plays as a defensive or central midfielder.
+Zdravko Kuzmanović (Здравко Кузмановић, [zdrǎːʋko kuzmǎːnoʋitɕ]; born 22 September 1987) is a former Serbian footballer who played as a defensive or central midfielder.
 He last played for FC Basel.
 He represented Serbia in the 2010 FIFA World Cup.

 Early life

-Born in Thun, Switzerland to a family of Bosnian Serbs expats (his father hails from a small village called Skugrić near Modriča, Bosnia and Herzegovina, SFR Yugoslavia), Kuzmanović continued the family tradition as both his father Ljubo and his grandfather played football for the lower league in Bosnia and Herzegovina at the local club in Gradačac – FK Zvijezda where he started his football career.
+Born in Thun, Switzerland to a family of Bosnian Serb expats (his father hails from the Skugrić village near Modriča), Kuzmanović continued the family tradition as both his father Ljubo and his grandfather played football for the lower league local club in Gradačac—FK Zvijezda.
 Kuzmanović's father also played professionally in Berlin, before eventually ending his career at FC Thun of Switzerland, and continuing to live in the country.

 Club career

 Basel

 Kuzmanović started his professional career at Basel, having played in the academy for Dürrenast and Young Boys before moving to Basel.

 He was promoted to first team in 2005–06 season and also played for Basel II at 1.
 Liga that season.
 Kuzmanović scored his first goals for Basel in the second round of the Swiss Cup, in a 6–1 win over BSC Old Boys.
 Kuzmanović scored two more goals later in the season.
 Following his good performance, he was reported by UEFA as one of the most interesting young players in Europe and was awarded with the Swiss Golden Player Award for season 2006.

 The 2006–07 season started well for Kuzmanović.
 He established himself in the first team and scored his first league goal of the season on 13 August 2006, in a 4–1 win over Thun.
 By the first half of the 2006–07 season, Kuzmanović had made twenty–eight appearances and scored five times in all competitions.